stacks-network/stacks-core/docs/rpc-endpoints.md

 Determine whether a given trait is implemented within the specified contract (either explicitly or implicitly).

 See OpenAPI [spec](./rpc/openapi.yaml) for details.

+### GET /v2/health

+Determine whether a node is healthy.
+The notion of health used for this endpoint is whether or not the block height of a node is greater than or equal to the max block height of its initial peers.

+See OpenAPI [spec](./rpc/openapi.yaml) for details.